The Legal Bits

 How do we do this?

-My job:
+My Responsibilities

-Your job:
+Your job

 So, how do I get married legally in Australia?

-You must not be already married
+3. You must not already be married.

 Can we get married sooner than one month?